Franco Israel: Juventus U23

-Having impressed in Nacional's 2018 U-20 Copa Libertadores campaign, which they won, Italian club Juventus decided to sign him on 17 August 2018, on a five-year deal for a transfer worth €2.2 million.
+Having impressed in Nacional's 2018 U-20 Copa Libertadores campaign, which they won, Italian club Juventus signed him on 17 August 2018, on a five-year deal for a transfer worth €2.2 million.
 He made his professional debut on 28 September 2020 in Juventus U23's 2–1 league win against Pro Sesto.
-On 24 November, the first team's squad Andrea Pirlo called up Israel for a UEFA Champions League match against Ferencváros; he was eventually called up three other times in the 2020–21 season.
+On 24 November, first-team manager, Andrea Pirlo called up Israel for a UEFA Champions League match against Ferencváros; he was eventually called up three other times in the 2020–21 season.

 Sporting CP

 On 5 July 2022, Israel signed a five-year contract with Portuguese club Sporting CP for a fee of €650,000 for 60% of his economic rights.
-He made his competitive debut for club, on 4 October, in a Champions League away match against Marseille, where he replaced Marcus Edwards early into first half, after starting goalkeeper Antonio Adán was sent off; he conceded two goals as the match ended in a 4–1 loss.
-In the reverse fixture a week later, Israel made his first start, featuring in the 2–0 home loss against the same opponent.
+He made his competitive debut for Sporting, on 4 October, in a Champions League away match against Marseille, where he replaced Marcus Edwards early in the first-half, after starting goalkeeper Antonio Adán was sent off; he conceded two goals as the match ended in a 4–1 loss.
+In the reverse fixture a week later, Israel made his first start, featuring in a 2–0 home loss.